Long-Moody construction of braid group representations and Haraoka's multiplicative middle convolution for KZ-type equations: Unitarity

 \subsection{Signature of the Hermitian form}

-Subsequently, we establish the signature of $\widetilde{H}$.
+Subsequently, we determine the signature of $\widetilde{H}$.
 Here, we introduce the following notation for convenience.
-For any matrix $X$ and for any regular matrix $A$, we define $X_A := A^{\dag} X A$ when we want to obtain the transformation that does not change the signature.
+For any matrix $X$ and any regular matrix $A$, we define $X_A := A^{\dag} X A$; this transformation does not change the signature of $X$.

-\begin{rem} The signature of $X_A$ is identical to the signature of the eigenvalues of $A$, with weight.
+\begin{remark} By Sylvester's law of inertia, the signature of $X_A$ is identical to the signature of $X$.

-Let $U$ be a unitary matrix.
-Then, the set of the eigenvalues of $X_U$ is identical to the set of the eigenvalues of $X$, with weight. \end{rem}
+Moreover, let $U$ be a unitary matrix.
+Then, the multiset of the eigenvalues of $X_U$ is identical to the multiset of the eigenvalues of $X$. \end{remark}

-In particular, when the entries of the matrix form a Hermitian form, we introduce the following notation.
-Let $A$ be a $p \times p$ Hermitian matrix and let $X$ be a $p \times q$ matrix, then we denote $A\lbrack X\rbrack$ as $X^{\dag}AX$.
+In particular, when the matrix defines a Hermitian form, we introduce the following notation.
+Let $A$ be a $p \times p$ Hermitian matrix and let $X$ be a $p \times q$ matrix; then we denote $X^{\dag}AX$ by $A\lbrack X\rbrack$.
 Hereafter, whenever we consider unitary matrices, we assume that they have determinant one, i.e., they belong to the special unitary group, $SU(m)$.
 For simplicity, we will refer to these matrices just as unitary matrices.